sakoht/data-provenance/provenance/README.md

 Each time a FunctionCallResultWithProvenance saves, a set of paths go into the data store.
 Each path is, also, and independent assertion of truth, and might overlap paths form previous saves.
 As such, a "partial save" is not problematic.
-A process that is killed mid-save does not leave data that requires cleanup, as long as individual, per-path saves are atomic.
+A process that terminates mid-save does not leave data that requires cleanup, as long as individual, per-path, saves are atomic.

 The raw filesystem implementation makes writes atomic by writing to a path with an extension, and then doing a "rename" to the final path.
 Nearly all modern filesystems support atomic rename, including NFS.